 Holy Cross Field House

-The Holy Cross Field House is the home of the Crusader volleyball team and the athletic department's main offices.
+The Holy Cross Field House is the home off the athletic department's main offices.
 The offices of many of the department's head and assistant coaches are also located in the building.

-Along with being able to facilitate volleyball courts, the gym in the Field House also features three full basketball courts, an indoor track, wireless internet, locker rooms and a conference room.
+The Field House is the former home of the volleyball team before the Crusaders moved their home matches to the Hart Center at the Luth Athletic Complex in 2015.
+Along with being able to facilitate volleyball courts, the gym in the Field House currently features three full basketball courts, an indoor track, wireless internet, locker rooms, an erg room for rowing and a conference room.